Day 1: Welcome, introductions, course agenda and goals. Begin preparation for first trip.

 Day 8 - 11: Rock Skills in the Bow Valley

 The rock in our area varies from sandstone to limestone to quartzite, each type with its unique qualities.
-From a camp at Bow Valley Park we will visit different areas each day to learn the skills of rock climbing from the ground up.
+We will visit different areas each day to learn the skills of rock climbing from the ground up.
 In tandem with rock performance training and movement skills will be comprehensive and detailed instruction in safety and belay systems including: 'trad' (use of nuts, camming devices etc) gear placements, anchor building, various belay systems, lead skills (sport and 'trad'), self-rescue and rescue, multi-pitch systems.

 Day 12 - 14: Advanced Rock